absinthe-graphql/absinthe/guides/introspection.md

 This configuration affects the default behavior of the `includeDeprecated` argument in introspection queries.
 When set to `false` (the default), deprecated fields and values will not be included in introspection results unless explicitly requested via the `includeDeprecated` argument.
 When set to `true`, deprecated fields and values will be included by default, matching the behavior of previous versions of Absinthe.

+Note: Setting `include_deprecated` to true will break compatibility with the GraphQL specification, which recommends not including deprecated fields by default.
+Only use this option if you need to maintain compatibility with existing code that expects deprecated fields to be included.

 For example, with the default configuration (`include_deprecated: false`), this query will not include deprecated fields:

 ```graphql